TradeIdeasPhilip/divide-by-zero/rough-draft.md

+See https://tradeideasphilip.github.io/divide-by-zero/ for a newer version of this document.

 # How to Divide By Zero

 How to Divide By Zero, and other things you will learn in highschool calculus.